ArtDemocrat/MEV-Theft-Loss-Report/README.md

 * Evaluate the need for creating tools to analyze revenue loss within the Rocketpool protocol from either MEV theft or vanilla blocks.

 **The conclusions of this research paper are:**
-1. 👤 Rocketpool has faced 51 cases of MEV Theft (i.e. incorrect usage of fee recipient) since the grace period ended after the Redstone release (39 opted-in smoothing pool, 12 opted-out).
-While this represents an incidence rate 0,06% across all blocks proposed since the grace period ended, this seems to become more prevalent in recent slots.
-If we also consider slots where no `mev_reward` was registered for the block, we see a total or 883 cases where an incorrect fee recipient was used by RP validators, raising the theft incidence within RP to 1.02%. **Report Section: "MEV Theft"**
+1. 👤 Rocketpool has faced 51 cases of MEV Theft (i.e. incorrect fee recipient) since the grace period ended after the Redstone release (39 opted-in smoothing pool, 12 opted-out).
+While this represents an incidence rate 0.06% across all blocks proposed since the grace period ended, this seems to become more prevalent in recent slots (+34 more cases vs. the 17 cases identified in the initial report up to September 2023).
+The ETH loss due to these MEV Theft cases stands at 6.29 ETH (+4,28 ETH more vs the 2.11 ETH identified by the initial report up to September 2023).
+2. If we also consider slots where no `mev_reward` was registered for the block, we see a total of 883 cases where an incorrect fee recipient was used by RP validators, raising the theft incidence within RP to 1.02%. **Report Section: "MEV Theft"**
-2. ⚠️ Rocketpool has faced seven repeat offenders (i.e. node addresses), of which one gathered MEV 19 times outside of the protocol-defined fee recipients.
+3. ⚠️ Rocketpool has faced seven repeat offenders (i.e. node addresses that have used an incorrect fee recipient), of which one gathered MEV 19 times outside of the protocol-defined fee recipients.
 The largest loss after the grace period ended was of 1.66 ETH (slot: 6376024, fee recepient: btoast777.eth).
 However, the MEV was manually returned to the smoothing pool by the node operator in this specific case (see **Report Section: "MEV Theft"**).
-3. 💻 Rocketpool validators have proposed 6,651 vanilla blocks (3,3k SP operators and 3,3k non-opted-in operators) in the timeframe analyzed, leading to a revenue loss of 620.4 ETH (see **Report Section: "Neglected Revenue"**).
+4. 💻 Rocketpool validators have proposed 6,651 vanilla blocks (3,3k SP operators and 3,3k non-opted-in operators) in the timeframe analyzed, leading to a revenue loss of 620.4 ETH (see **Report Section: "Neglected Revenue"**).
-4. 🔁 Based on the GMC, pDAO, and community feedback on this report, we would evaluate the request of a grant to create an ongoing workstream to keep this protocol "blindspot" covered, with the following as next steps:
+5. 🔁 Based on the GMC, pDAO, and community feedback on this report, we would evaluate the request of a grant to create an ongoing workstream to keep this protocol "blindspot" covered, with the following as next steps:
     1. refining and improving the data analyzed, specifically around neglected revenue (see **Report Section: "Notes on Neglected Revenue Data"**)
     2. evaluating lean, cost-efficient tools to track MEV loss events on an ongoing basis
     3. coordinate research to define in-protocol mechanisms that can act on and mitigate MEV loss cases.
-5. Rocketpool should move to MEV capture Phase 3 "Required" as soon as possible, to continue maximizing protocol revenue generation (see **Report Section: "Neglected Revenue**).
+6. Rocketpool should move to MEV capture Phase 3 "Required" as soon as possible, to continue maximizing protocol revenue generation (see **Report Section: "Neglected Revenue**).

 This research is produced for the Rocket Pool GMC [Retroactive Grant XXXX], and as a continuation of Bounty [BA032304](https://dao.rocketpool.net/t/july-2023-gmc-call-for-bounty-applications-deadline-is-july-15th/1936/6).

 **For reference and full credits:** The scripts used to generate the raw data analyzed below were developed Ramana's and Valdorff's initial analysis of MEVTheft in the RP Protocol,  ["RocketTheft"](https://github.com/xrchz/rockettheft).
 The scripts used for the analysis of the data, as well as the proposed tools and mechanisms to track MEV theft within the Rocketpool Protocol, are designed and produced by ArtDemocrat.

 Following the same logic as in the original RocketTheft analysis, we start high level and then go specific.
 This analysis covers 65 weeks of ethereum slots.
-It starts right after the MEV grace period ended at slot 5203679 (2022-11-24 05:35:39Z UTC; see https://discord.com/channels/405159462932971535/405163979141545995/1044108182513012796), and ends at slot 8500000-1 (2024-02-25 01:20:11 UTC).
+It starts right after the MEV grace period ended at slot 5203679 (2022-11-24 05:35:39Z UTC; see https://discord.com/channels/405159462932971535/405163979141545995/1044108182513012796), and ends at slot 8,499,999 (2024-02-25 01:20:11 UTC).
 We will name this set of datapoints "the entire distribution" in this analysis.

 ## Rocketpool vs Non-Rocketpool Maximum Bid (Ξ) Consistency Check